aspose-words/Aspose.Words-Documentation/en/net/faq/_index.md

 This is because the relationship between the parent and child tables are not set up or they are incorrectly set up.
 It is necessary to:

 * Ensure data integrity within your **DataSet** and use the **DataRelation** object to represent the parent-child relationship between related data tables.
-* Check the section “How to Set Up Data Relations in Nested Mail Merge with Regions” in the article [“Nested Mail Merge with Regions”](/words/net/nested-mail-merge-with-regions/).
+* Check the section “How to Set Up Data Relations in Nested Mail Merge with Regions” in the article [Nested Mail Merge with Regions](/words/net/nested-mail-merge-with-regions/).

 ------